What Is Down?

-Stuffable / Clippable
+Stuffable / Clip-able

-One of the great advantages of down is its compressibility, many jackets either come with a stuff sack or compress into their own pocket.
-Jackets that stuff into either a chest or hand pocket and have a clippable carabiner loop are more advantageous for climbing then a separate stuff sack because of the ease with which you can attach the stuffed jacket to your harness.
+One of the great advantages of down is its compressibility; many jackets either come with a stuff sack or compress into their own pocket.
+Jackets that stuff into either a chest or hand pocket and have a clip-able carabiner loop are more advantageous for climbing then a separate stuff sack because of the ease with which you can attach the stuffed jacket to your harness.
 This is particularly nice when climbing multi-pitch routes where you only have a small follower's pack, as it allows the leader to lead with the jacket on their harness and thus have it at the belay, while the follower carries the pack.
-The other issue with separate stuff sacks is that you have to be careful not to lose it.
+The other issue with a separate stuff sack is that you have to be careful not to lose it.
 Take a peek at the photo below to compare the sizes of several jackets stuffed into their stuff sacks or pockets.

 Pockets / General Features

 Besides the obvious differences in warmth, lighter jackets and parkas also differ quite a bit in terms of pockets and features.
 Several of the light down jackets reviewed here skimp significantly on features as a means of saving weight.
 Features that area often cut include draw cords on the hood and waist and having fewer pockets.
 On the other side of that spectrum are parkas that are designed for expedition use and are full of features intended to make your life easier in the cold.
 Many parkas, for example, feature interior mesh drop-in pockets to warm your frozen gloves and water bottles.